Here's what you'll need to play HORSE:

 A popular way to decide who goes first is by seeing who can hit a jump shot first, with the successful player getting to go first.
 Another method is by flipping a coin.
 The player who gets to shoot first picks out their first shot and attempts it.

-During the game, players alternate shooting, following that order.
-If a player misses a shot, the person after them shoots from wherever on the court.
+During the game, players alternate shooting following that order.
+If a player misses a shot, the person after them shoots from wherever they want on the court.

-If a player makes a shot then the person after them must make the same exact shot.
+If a player makes a shot, the person after them must make the same exact shot.
 If they miss they receive a letter, H for the first miss, O for the second, R for the third, and so on until the word HORSE is spelled.

-In a three-person HORSE game, if there are two consecutive shots made, then player 3 must make the same shot or receive a letter.
+In a three-person HORSE game, if there are two consecutive shots made, then player 3 must make that same shot or get a letter.